terrytang0905/TT_Tech_Space/blogs/2017-02-11-greenplum-arch-design-note.md

 Greenplum measures database performance based on the rate at which the database management system (DBMS) supplies information to requesters.

-_Understanding the Performance Factors_
+1.Understanding the Performance Factors

+_System Resources_

 Database performance relies heavily on disk I/O and memory usage.

-_Workload_
+> Baseline Hardware Performance
+> See the Greenplum Database Reference Guide for information about running the gpcheckperf utility to validate hardware and network performance.

+_Workload(负载)_

-The total workload is a combination of user queries, applications, batch jobs, transactions, and system commands directed through the DBMS at any given time.
+The total workload is a combination of user queries, applications, batch jobs, transactions, and system commands directed through the DBMS at any given time.Knowing your workload and peak demand times helps you plan for the most efficient use of your system resources and enables processing the largest possible workload.

-_Throughput_

-_Contention_
+_Throughput(吞吐量)_

+DBMS throughput is measured in queries per second(QPS), transactions per second(TPS), or average response times.

+_Contention(Locks)_

+Contention is the condition in which two or more components of the workload attempt to use the system in a conflicting way — for example, multiple queries that try to update the same piece of data at the same time or multiple large workloads that compete for system resources.

+> Contention up,throughput down

 _Optimization_

+SQL formulation, database configuration parameters, table design, data distribution, and so on enable the database query optimizer to create the most efficient access plans.

+2.Common Causes of Performance Issues

 _Maintaining Database Statistcs_